Keep an eye on your dog at all times.

 Canine relationships can change over time, particularly as dogs age.
 The key to safety and harmony at the run is prevention.
 Be prepared to act immediately if aggressive behavior occurs.
 If a fight begins, don’t panic: pull the dogs apart by their hind legs–not by their tails, which can injure the dog.

 Do not pick your dog up off the ground.

 Do not expect another person to handle your dog.

-In keeping with the City’s new 2011 policy regarding open spaces, smoking is not permitted in the run.
+In keeping with the City’s policy regarding open spaces, smoking is not permitted in the run.